software-assignments-spring2022/final-project-foodsafe/CONTRIBUTING.md

  ### Visual Studio Code
  <!-- UL -->
  <!-- Links -->
- - [Download VS code on your device](https://code.visualstudio.com/download) or open VS code if you it's already downloaded.
+ - [Download VS code on your device](https://code.visualstudio.com/download) or open VS code if  it's already downloaded.

  ### Instructions:
  Once VS code is open, On the top bar: